DougTheCoderSA/DougVideoPlayer/Readme.md

 it will automatically move to a corner of the screen. **Hold** down the **Shift key** and you will be able to move the mouse over the video player window.

+Note that if the window is resized to take up more than half the screen width, or more than 2/3 of the screen height, then the window stops moving out of the way, since at that size you are likely to want it to stay put.

 The player also responds to some keystrokes, but ONLY while the app is focused.

 ## Main controls